Organization: Partnership for Re-Entry Program

 The Los Angeles Archdiocese’s Partnership for Re-Entry Program (PREP) is a nonprofit organization and restorative justice program that seeks ways of improving the successful re-integration of parolees back into the community through pre-release self-help modular correspondence courses.
 The goals of the program are to transform individuals into productive members of society, to reduce the population of our jails and prisons, and to make our communities safer and stronger.
 PREP has served over 12,000 individuals in California since its inception in 2007.

-Project: Communications Fellow
+Position: Communications Fellow

 PREP has an archive of participant data that is a powerful yet untapped source of information on the need for this type of restorative justice programming as well as its impact on the individuals it has served.
 PREP seeks a graduate student with advanced skills in data analysis and communication to draw conclusions from and tell stories about this participant information.
 The impact of PREP in individual lives has been profound, yet the organization lacks compelling, data-driven, and qualitative narratives of its impact.